 Food and Beverage

 Food manufacturers use tank blanketing for storing cooking oils, fats, foods, and purified water to reduce oxidation, increase product shelf life, or prepare the product for transportation or final packaging.
-The FDA regulates gas-blanketing systems in the food industry, and the manufacturer must follow strict maintenance programs to comply with all product-contact regulations regarding filter specifications purity and toxicity.
+The FDA regulates gas-blanketing systems in the food industry.
+The manufacturer must follow strict maintenance programs to comply with all product-contact regulations regarding filter specifications purity and toxicity.
 When using inert gases, such as nitrogen, strict protocols much be followed to ensure that workers are not exposed to harmful or lethal doses of any non-breathable substance.
 Additionally, in the United States, OSHA regulates any commercial use of tank blanketing.

 Tank Blanketing Systems